 Alimony?
 How the New Tax Law May Affect You

 If you and your spouse are considering divorce in Tampa, FL, then you should be aware of the new tax law.
 The new tax law may have an impact on your finances, specifically, alimony.
-If you feel the new tax law may have a significant effect on your divorce terms, consider speaking with a Florida family lawyer at The Law Office of Patricia Palma, P.A.
+If you feel the new tax law may have a significant effect on your divorce terms, consider speaking with a Florida family lawyer at The Law Offices of Patricia Palma, P.A.

 Under previous tax law, the court would assess a variety of factors.
 In some cases in Florida, courts award alimony to the spouse who earns less money.
 The spouse responsible for paying alimony could then claim those payments as a tax deduction, while the receiving spouse was required to report the payments as taxable income.